 In accordance with generally accepted accounting principles for these types of organisations, membership contributions are accounted for on an accruals basis.
-The financial report has been prepared on an accruals basis and is based on historical costs and does not take into account changing money values or, except where stated, current valuations of non-current assets.
+The financial report except for cashflow information has been prepared on an accruals basis and is based on historical costs and does not take into account changing money values or, except where stated, current valuations of non-current assets.